Zunaeed-Imran/Portal_for_doctors_react_project/README.md

 - in Submit Button type submit need to remove.
 - in the button text not should be underline.
 - calender need to remove doctor page and set date in the appointment input filed.
-- also need to remove note form the docotr page and when click appoint button than show the note for doctor.
+- also need to remove note form the docotr page and when click appointment button than show the note for doctor.
-- side bar should not away when click one of the feature.
+- side-bar should not away when click one of the feature.